LordNoteworthy/windows-internals/windows-internals-6th-ed/chapter-05-process-threads-jobs.md

 - The `EPROCESS` and `KPROCESS` structures are accessible only from kernel mode.
 The important fields of the PEB are illustrated below:
 <p align="center"><img src="./assets/peb-fields.png" width="400px" height="auto"></p>

-- bEcause each session has its own instance of the Windows subsystem, the `CSR_PROCESS` structures are maintained by the *Csrss* process within each individual session.
+- Because each session has its own instance of the Windows subsystem, the `CSR_PROCESS` structures are maintained by the *Csrss* process within each individual session.
 <p align="center"><img src="./assets/csr_process.png" width="400px" height="auto"></p>

 - You can dump the `CSR_PROCESS` structure with the `!dp` command in the `user`-mode debugger.